lucylow/salty-wet-man/README.md

    layers' activations and th gradient-based class activation map (CAM) and save them as image files under the `dist/activation` directory. [**Requires heavy computation.**]
-5. Compile and launch the web view
+5. Compile and launch the web view at **https://lucylow.github.io/salty-wet-man/**.

 ## How to install + Prepare node environment